-Add more OOMPH to the skills listed on your resume.
+Add more OOMPH to the list of skills for a resume.

 USPS Cover Letter Sample: Second Paragraph

 In the employment listing, it says you’re looking for a [Position Name] with knowledge on [Refer to the Job Requirements].
 While working as a [Current or Last Job Title] at [Current or Last Company], I became quite skilled in [List of Responsibilities, Supported by Metrics, If Possible].
 I know that I could bring similar results over to [USPS Office Name].

 Expert Hint: Use keywords straight from the job posting to make sure your application is targeted to that specific role.
 Most companies, especially big ones (like the United States Postal Services), use ATS systems, which help manage and track applications.
 Using specific phrases from the job ad will help you craft an ATS resume and increase your chances of getting that interview.